Premier API companies, like Stripe, implement an additional expand parameter on all their

 At Pocketflows, we’re building our API with Ruby on Rails.
 Check out part two to learn tips and tricks from our sample implementation!

-The expand provides flexibility to API callers while providing sensible and
+The expand provides flexibility to API callers while providing sensible and minimal defaults for

-minimal defaults for all endpoints — unless otherwise specified, the amount of
+all endpoints — unless otherwise specified, the amount of data sent is minimal, conserving bandwidth

-you also include it in your API!
+hope you also include it in your API!

 Are you looking to build marketing tools in your VSaaS or consumer-facing business?
 At Pocketflows, we’re creating embedded APIs to build high-quality marketing products.
 We’re incorporating the best API practices and creating the best developer experience.
 If you’re interested in learning more, click the button below to schedule time with us!